School of Pharmacy & Life Sciences

 Research at RGU is built on strong foundations of education and practice-based research.
 Over the years we have built up a vibrant research community in partnership with the NHS in Scotland and other Universities and institutions.

 We host multi-disciplinary research that focuses its activities on addressing major issues around the diagnosis, prevention, treatment, care and welfare of patients, as well as environmental and bioscience areas of special interest.
-Our School of Health Sciences also draws on the research skills of academic staff in three other our schools: Nursing and Midwifery, Applied Social Studies, and Pharmacy and Life Science, as well as Centre for Obesity Research & Epidemiology (CORE) and Aberdeen Centre for Trauma Research (ACTR) and The Joanna Briggs Institute Centre of Excellence FIND OUT MORE ABOUT OUR KNOWLEDGE EXCHANGE PROGRAMME
+Our School also draws on the research skills of academic staff in three other our schools: Nursing and Midwifery, Applied Social Studies, and Health Sciences, as well as NHS and Scottish Government colleagues, the Centre for Obesity Research & Epidemiology (CORE) and Aberdeen Centre for Trauma Research (ACTR) and The Joanna Briggs Institute Centre of Excellence FIND OUT MORE ABOUT OUR KNOWLEDGE EXCHANGE PROGRAMME

 We welcome applications from students to undertake research in the following broad areas: